-The H-1B visa category is for noncitizens who will work in the United States in a "specialty occupation," perform services under a Department of Defense-administered project, or work as a fashion model of distinguished merit and ability.
+The H-1B visa category is for noncitizens who will either work in the United States in a "specialty occupation," perform services under a Department of Defense-administered project, or work as a fashion model of distinguished merit and ability.

 The "specialty occupation" category is the one that applies to most employers and individuals.
 It refers to jobs for which the usual requirement is a U.S. bachelor's degree or the equivalent in a specific field and for which the foreign national employee has a relevant degree or the equivalent.
 Examples of jobs that qualify include accountants, engineers, information technology professionals, pharmacists, scientists, and teachers.

 There is a cap of 85,000 visas for first-time applicants each federal fiscal year, which runs October 1 to September 30.
 This cap includes 65,000 "regular" H-1B slots and 20,000 slots for people with master's degrees or higher.
 (Some jobs are also "cap-exempt.")

 Here are the basics on the H-1B visa:

 There are two basic requirements to satisfy the specialty occupation standard.
 The first is that the employer's job must require a specific bachelor's degree or the equivalent in combined education and experience.
 The second is that the foreign national employee must have a relevant degree or the equivalent.
 While this sounds simple, it sometimes can become quite complex.

 The U.S. government's H-1B regulations provide four ways an employer can demonstrate that its job requires a bachelor's degree: